 All members of the University of Lynchburg community and all student organizations are responsible for encouraging an atmosphere of learning, social responsibility, and respect for human dignity.
 Hazing is unproductive and hazardous behavior that is incongruous with this responsibility and has no place in the University of Lynchburg community, either on or off campus.
-Hazing, as defined in this statement, is prohibited by the Commonwealth of Virginia and by University of Lynchburg.
+Hazing, as defined in this statement, is prohibited by the Commonwealth of Virginia and by the University of Lynchburg.
 An individual student or organization found to be in violation of this policy is subject to on-campus disciplinary action and to possible criminal prosecution and/or civil action.
 For the purposes of this policy, “organization” means any association, athletic team, club, fraternity, musical group, society, sorority, or other similar group whose members primarily are University of Lynchburg students.

 Section 18.2-56 of the Code of Virginia provides as follows: